sascommunities/sas-global-forum-2020/papers/4602-2020-Heda/README.md

 <img src="images/mm_2_model_view.jpg" >

 3. Once you clicked on the model, you will be able to see all of the associated files present for this model.
 The **dmcas_packagescorecode.sas** needs to be modified.
 This is needed because the stability monitoring ASTORE file contains multiple models and we need to specify which one we want to use.
 To do so, we will add *setOptions* to the score code.
-For this case, the options should set the ProjectId = 1, ModelId = 2.
+For this case, the options should set the ProjectId = 1, ModelId = 2 as the ARIMA model was determined to be the best model.

 <img src="images/mm_3_model_detail_view.jpg" >